damiangohrh123/recc/README.md

 ./automation_runner
 ```

-It reads every rule from `rules/` and every real OCR result from `ocr_output/` (both plain JSON files; see `pipeline/automation/rule.h` and `pipeline/automation/screens.h` for the shapes), and matches each rule against each screen.
+It reads every rule from `rules/` and every saved OCR result from `ocr_output/` (both plain JSON files; see `pipeline/automation/rule.h` and `pipeline/automation/screens.h` for the shapes), and matches each rule against each screen.
 Nothing is sent to a machine; the resulting sequence is printed and waits for a person to approve it.

-This is a prototype of the fuller goal/step design described in `AI_automation_pipeline.docx` (Section 2), not a complete implementation of it: a rule here is a flat list of `{keyword, action, value}` steps, checked once against one already-saved screen, rather than the closed loop that design calls for (re-reading the screen via OCR after every action, retrying on a mismatch, and running live against a real KVM connection).
+This is a prototype of the fuller goal/step design described in `Automation_Pipeline.docx` (Section 2), not a complete implementation of it: a rule here is a flat list of `{keyword, action, value}` steps, checked once against one already-saved screen, rather than the closed loop that design calls for (re-reading the screen via OCR after every action, retrying on a mismatch, and running live against a real KVM connection).
 Section 2.4 of that document lists what's left to build to close that gap.

 ## Environment